teknologi-umum/bot/docs/PRIVACY_POLICY.md

 > uh oh, something went wrong. ask the devs to check their logs.

-On some commands, we collect just your Telegram user ID, username (if any) first name (if any), last name (if any), and group chat ID to be able to process some commands like `/dukun`, `/snap`, and `/quiz`.
+On some commands, we collect just your Telegram user ID, username (if any), first name (if any), last name (if any), and group chat ID to be able to process some commands like `/dukun`, `/snap`, and `/quiz`.

 Those data is open for public via the Telegram API.
 It's not exposing your password or